-The expected return on assets is based on the long-term future expected investment return for each asset class as at the beginning of the period (i.e. as at 1 August 2013 for the year to 31 July 2014).
-The return on gilts and other bonds are assumed to be the gilt yield and corporate bond yield respectively at the relevant date.
+The expected return on assets is based on the long-term future expected investment return for each asset class as at the beginning of the period (i.e. as at 1 August 2014 for the year to 31 July 2015).
+The returns on gilts and other bonds are assumed to be the gilt yield and corporate bond yield (with an allowance for defaults) respectively at the relevant date.
 The returns on equities and property are then assumed to be a margin above gilt yields.